vilsbole/merkle-tree/CASE_STUDY.md

    Considering:

-   - A tournament is an event which happens once per week.
+   - A tournament is an event which occurs once per week.
    - Multiple leagues participate in a tournament.
    - A user can submit one team per league per tournament.
    - A team is a temporary reunion of PlayerCards for a tournament.